-15.8 Schedule Pick Preparations
+15.7 Schedule Pick Preparations

-- (a) Prior to the yearly shift pick (but no later than April) and including any re-picks scheduled, the Employer and the Union agree to discuss the various scheduling considerations in each classification.
+(a) Prior to the yearly shift pick (but no later than April) and including any re-picks scheduled, the Employer and the Union agree to discuss the various scheduling considerations in each classification.
 The parties acknowledge the Employer's right to schedule employees to ensure the efficient and productive operations of its business.
+The parties also acknowledge the right of the employees to maintain a family life.

+(b) Classification seniority list pursuant to 11.5 must be posted for 30 days prior shift pick.

-The parties also acknowledge the right of the employees to maintain a family life. - (b) The Employer will post the shifts for selection on the department bulletin board 14 days prior to the yearly shift pick date.
-A hard copy of the shifts for the selection process shall be made available to employees during the scheduled pick time. - (c) Employees with known accommodations related to work schedules must present documentation no later than seven days prior to their scheduled shift pick.
+(c) The Employer will post the shifts for selection on the department bulletin board 14 days prior to the yearly shift pick date.
+A hard copy of the shifts for the selection process shall be made available to employees during the scheduled pick time.

+(d) Employees with known accommodations related to work schedules must present documentation no later than seven days prior to their scheduled shift pick.

-15.9 Schedule Selection Process
+15.8 Schedule Selection Process